 The only hiccup I encountered was when splitting units.
 You have to select your platoon, push up on the d-pad.
 Select what units you want to split, push another button and then move them from the stack.
 It’s a lot of button prompts for such a mundane action and it is easy to screw up while you’re still learning.
 However, it is a minor complaint.
 I found myself playing the game as comfortably with a controller as I would with a keyboard and mouse.

 Once annexed a sector can be exploited.
-Every sector has a climate and terrain which effects what they output, whether it be food, production, energy or research.
+Every sector has a climate and terrain which affects what they output, whether it be food, production, energy, or research.
 Managing these factors is key to your economic success.
-Sectors can also have special structures that effect their output.
+Sectors can also have special structures that affect their output.
 The most valuable structures are called landmarks.
 These are often guarded by powerful neutral armies but are well worth the effort.

 You have military and society tech trees and research both at the same time.
 This means you don’t have to sacrifice military progress for economical purposes and vice versa.

 Energy is your currency in the game, you use it to speed up production, purchase mods, deploy operations, and pay unit upkeep.
 You need research to discover new techs faster, production to build structures, and units and food to grow and maintain your population.

 Another rare resource exists called cosmite.
 Your capital colony produces a small amount, and your options for creating more are slim.
 Cosmite is used for advanced units and mods.
 You can find cosmite shards in sectors that passively produce more.
 Obtaining these can be a high priority for factions.
 You have to plan several steps ahead to sculpt your economy in a way to accomplish your goals.
 Explore, exploit, expand, and exterminate has never been more true.